ducktordanny/keyboards-presentation/NOTES.md

     - Why columnar is better?
 (Iris, and other keyboards)
   - Ortholinear
 - What NEXT?
 Layouts, but in 3D 🫣
-  - Kinsis 360/Advantage Pro/etc.
+  - Kinesis 360/Advantage Pro/etc.
   - Very erogonomic very expensive
 - WHAT NEEEEXT?
 Layers (how to avoid moving your hands around (spoiler: 'cause u don't have to lol))
   - Software based layouts are shit...
 WHY?
 Because there are these mfs: Via, QMK, ZMK
 - GOD LEVEL, BUT WORTH IT?
-Stop using qwerty?
+Stop using QWERTY?
 Is it really worth it?
-Why is qwerty bad?
+Why is QWERTY bad?
+Why using different layout can be troublesome

 ## Other

 Should present as many keyboards as possible (As I have some 👀) Should bring my switch tester, and other tools like lube, switch opener, etc.
+Should add typing CAT gif
+Try to make it funny